 Our services assist patients with the rheumatologic diseases they face.
-Chronic pain, inflammation, and other symptoms are unbearable at times.
+Chronic pain, inflammation, swelling, and other symptoms are unbearable at times.
 However, Advanced Rheumatology of Houston can take steps to prevent further problems or slow the progression of diseases.

 Rheumatology is the study of rheumatism and diseases associated with joints, muscles, and other ligaments.
 Rheumatism is any disease that causes inflammation and pain in joints, muscles, or other tissues.
 Moreover, these conditions could cause issues in vital tissues like organs.
 If left unnoticed, some of these conditions can lead to extreme pain, swelling, and stiffness.

 Rheumatologist focus on the diagnosis and treatment of these autoimmune conditions.
 An autoimmune disease is when the immune system attacks healthy areas of the body.
 For example, Scleroderma occurs when the immune systems attack the skin and other organs.
 Symptoms include scaring and inflammation of the skin or other areas.

 Dr. Brionez is highly skilled and experienced in the many different types of rheumatism.
 Many of these diseases cause significant discomfort, and her goal is to diagnose and treat the condition.
 However, a majority of rheumatologic conditions are chronic, which means they last for a long time.